 Current Assessment Activities

-In order to support and grow a culture of assessment at Macomb, the college community participates in a variety of activities to further the advancement of student learning outcomes.
+In order to support and cultivate a culture of assessment at Macomb, the college community participates in activities to facilitate assessment and emphasize its importance

 Macomb Community College has implemented an annual curriculum day event.
 The Tuesday of Thanksgiving week is set aside for departmental meetings for all full-time faculty.
-The focus of Curriculum Day has been to discuss and plan assessment activities and review and update curriculum.
+The focus of Curriculum Day is to discuss and plan assessment activities and review and update curriculum.

 Faculty Development Day

-Macomb’s bi-annual Faculty Development Day (FDD) is held each year the week before fall and winter semesters.
-All full-time faculty and Learning Unit administration attend and the day focuses on providing information on college updates, report outs on existing and new initiatives and information on upcoming events.
+Macomb’s bi-annual Faculty Development Day (FDD) is held each year during the week before Fall and Winter semesters, respectively.
+All full-time faculty and Learning Unit administration attend and the day focuses on providing college updates, reporting on existing and new initiatives, and informing the college of upcoming events.
 Each year a keynote speaker is invited.
-In recent years, Dr. Paul Hernandez spoke on Alternative Lessons that support student engagement and understanding of course content, Dr. Terry Doyle spoke on cognitive processes central to students’ learning, and Dr. Terrell Strayhorn spoke on strategies for student inclusion in education.
-In addition, the Center for Teaching & Learning staff often support curriculum and assessment activities in breakout sessions and departmental meetings.
+In recent years, Dr. Paul Hernandez spoke on Alternative Lessons that support student engagement and understanding of course content, Dr. Terry Doyle presented on cognitive processes central to students’ learning, and Dr. Terrell Strayhorn spoke about strategies for student inclusion in education.
+In addition, the Center for Teaching and Learning staff often support curriculum and assessment activities in breakout sessions and departmental meetings at FDD.

 Institutional Development Day

-Institutional Development Day (IDD) occurs each year during the winter semester.
-This day provides an opportunity for the college community to hear the President’s, “State of the College” address and then to participate in a multitude of professional development activities for the college staff.
-The focus of the professional development offerings for faculty is centered on teaching & learning.
+Institutional Development Day (IDD) is held each year during the Winter Semester.
+At this event, the college community staff hear the President’s “State of the College” address and participate in a multitude of professional development activities.
+The focus of the professional development activities for faculty is on teaching and learning.

-The Faculty Academy is a yearlong professional development program designed to introduce new full-time faculty to Macomb Community College and its mission, resources, policies, academic culture, and the faculty probationary process.
-In addition, effective teaching and learning strategies, course and curriculum design, and assessment techniques that focus on increasing student success and retention are just a few of the topics we explore and discuss during the sessions.
-Academy sessions are open to all faculty members.
+The Faculty Academy is a yearlong professional development program designed to introduce new full-time faculty to Macomb Community College and its mission, resources, policies, academic culture, and probationary process.
+Effective teaching and learning strategies, course and curriculum design, and assessment techniques that focus on increasing student success and retention are among the topics explored and discussed during these sessions.
+While designed for new full-time faculty, the Faculty Academy is open to all faculty members.

 Highlighted Assessment Activities